krsma33/dotfiles/README.md

   - Trigger should be **At log on**
 - Actions tab
   - Program/script should be set to **wsl**
-  - Add arguments should be set to **-d arch -u root systemctl start sshd**
+  - Add arguments should be set to **-d archlinux -u root systemctl start sshd**
 - Conditions tab
   - Power settings should be unchecked